 Roast offers its own access point for delicious interpretations of simple street fare.
 When we decided to offer the pork dish, we aimed for simplicity, choosing to use only the skin-on loin and belly.
-Seasoned vigorously with fennel pollen, rolled up, and roasted in our combi oven.
+Seasoned vigorously with fennel pollen, lemon zest and our secret spice mixture.
+It is then rolled up, and roasted in our combi oven.
 We hold our pork warm and serve the sandwiches with a little bit of everything: the crispy skin, fatty belly and aromatics.

-Regardless of how it's done, at the end of the day this Italian specialty is simply, and exquisitely, a roasted meat sandwich.
+Simply put, our porchetta sandwich has helped popularize the delicacy in Victoria and San Diego.
+Regardless of how it’s done, at the end of the day this Italian specialty is simply, and exquisitely, delicious.
 Roast is offering up our take on the dish.

-Perfectly seasoned, these birds are stuffed with rosemary and preserved lemon.
+After they are stuffed with rosemary and preserved lemon, our chickens are skewered, turning over open flames and roasted in rotating rows on our French Rotisol rotisserie.
 Soulful and fare, with skin perfectly caramelized, the meat is tender, lean and moist, bursting with flavour.
-It's the perfect choice for a quick pickup dinner option partnered with crispy potatoes and a side salad.

 Order on a sandwich or as a full, half or quarter portion of chicken.